charmie11/networkx-guide/docs/algorithms/shortest-path/a-star-search.md

 ```
 INIT LIST openList
 INIT LIST closedList

+startNode.g = 0
+startNode.h = distance from startNode to target
-startNode.f = 0
+startNode.f = startNode.g + startNode.h
 ADD startNode TO openList

 WHILE openList is not empty
-    currentNode = node with the least f value
+    currentNode = node in openList with the least f value
     REMOVE currentNode FROM openList
     ADD currentNode TO closedList
-    IF currentNode = goal THEN
+    IF currentNode = target THEN
         FINISHED
     ENDIF
     children = list of nodes adjacent to currentNode